The Ising dual-reflection interface: $\mathbb{Z}_4$ symmetry and Majorana strong zero modes: Construction of strong zero modes from the BdG equations for the dual-reflection interface

 with the properties

 and with the normalization, chosen such that $\eta^2 = 1\,,$

 We observe that $\eta$ transforms under $\mathcal{S}$ in the same way as $\eta_1\,.$ Can we find an approximate solution using the remaining Majorana fermions with odd indices?
-By the recursion \eqref{eq:Mcoeff_recursion_zero_odd}, the largest coefficients have to be those at the edges, $V_{3} $ and $V_{\widetilde{3}}\,,$ whereby we would have to violate the condition $V_{3} = V_{\widetilde{3}} = 0$ at leading order to construct a non-zero operator.
+According to recursion \eqref{eq:Mcoeff_recursion_zero_odd}, the largest coefficients have to be those at the edges, $V_{3} $ and $V_{\widetilde{3}}\,,$ whereby we would have to violate the condition $V_{3} = V_{\widetilde{3}} = 0$ at leading order to construct a non-zero operator.
 We cannot obtain another strong zero mode in this way.